SovereignCloudStack/scs-health-monitor/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies listed in the `requirements.txt` file.
 3. Review the existing Gherkin scenarios in the `features` directory to understand the testing coverage.
+4. Create a *clouds.yaml* file int the root of the repository to be able to perform API calls to OpenStack.
+5. Create a *env.yaml* file containing configuration needed for performing the tests
-4. Execute the tests using Behave library to validate the functionality and performance of your OpenStack environment.
+6. Execute the tests using Behave library to validate the functionality and performance of your OpenStack environment.

 ## Usage